 This webpage is for informational purposes only.

-What is Public Charge?
+What is the Inadmissibility on Public Charge Grounds Final Rule (most commonly known as Public Charge)?
 When an individual applies for Lawful Permanent Residency status (also known as a Green Card), the US Customs and Immigration Service (USCIS) evaluates whether the applicant has used – or is likely to use – certain public benefits that could make them a public charge.
 If so, this is a negative factor against the applicant’s request for Lawful Permanent Residency.

 Public Charge has been around since 1999, however currently an individual is considered a Public Charge only if they depend on the government for cash assistance for income maintenance (e.g., TANF or SSI) or on government-funded long-term institutional care.

 Public Charge test applies in two situations: 1) When a person applies to enter the U.S., 2) when a person applies to adjust status to become a Lawful Permanent Resident (Green Card holder) The test is not used when applying to become a U.S. citizen.

 Under the Public Charge Rule the following programs would be considered when determining if an immigrant is likely to become a public charge.